MMIWG Websites/Resources

 Native Womens WIlderness

-Native Women's Wilderness (NWW) mission is to inspire and raise the voices of Native Women in the Outdoor Realm.
-The encourage a healthy lifestyle grounded in the Wilderness.
-To educate Natives and non-Natives on the rich beauty and heritage of the Ancestral Lands beneath our feet.
-The numbers are staggering.
+The numbers of those survivors and victims are staggering.
 Our women and girls are being taken from us in an alarming way.
 Our women are murdered at a rate 10 times higher than other ethnicities and it's the third leading cause of death for our Women (Centers for Disease Control).
 The majority of these murders are committed by non-Native people on Native-owned land.
 Because of the lack of communication between state, local, and tribal law enforcement, it's difficult to begin the investigation process.

 Please visit the NWW site here.